jonathan-robertson/amnesia/README.md

 ForgetSchematics | false | Whether schematics should be forgotten on memory loss. *It's recommended to keep this as `false` because A21 is expected to no longer grant crafting recipes when learning skills, so finding/using schematics will be the only way to learn how to craft things.* ***Note that `false` can cause some confusion in A20 because schematics will appear to have been read if the corresponding recipe was already unlocked in a Skill/Perk.
 The code for how this works is inside C# on the client's end, so changing it for a server-side mod does nto appear to be possible... but again, all the confusion will be gone in A21.***
 ForgetKdr | false | Whether players/zombies killed and times died should be forgotten on memory loss. *I'd strongly recommend setting this to `true`, but have left it as `false` by default only because these metrics can't be recovered once wiped and some admins might not want them to reset for that reason.*

-> 📝 This mod is in progress, so plans for many more options are being worked on.
-As they're added and admins update their servers, the default values will be added for new options without negatively impacting the older options admins have already set.

 ### Experimental/Volatile Options

 ⚙️ I do have a better solution for this (most likely) but it will be in a future update.
 It's a low priority for me right now since our players aren't interested in quests being reset... but if your players are, please reach out to me in discord or post a comment to [Issue #57](https://github.com/jonathan-robertson/amnesia/issues/57).